-Figure \ref{fig:SVM_HardMargin} depicts the optimal hyperplane that separates two distinct classes (green and pink circles), and in doing so, obtains the maximal margin.The marginal hyperplanes, with equations $\boldsymbol{w} \cdot \boldsymbol{x} + b = \pm 1$ are shown parallel to the separating hyperplane and the support vectors used to determine the margin are portrayed accordingly.
+Figure \ref{fig:SVM_HardMargin} depicts the optimal hyperplane that separates two distinct classes (green and pink circles), and in doing so, obtains the maximal margin.
+The marginal hyperplanes, with equations $\boldsymbol{w} \cdot \boldsymbol{x} + b = \pm 1$ are shown parallel to the separating hyperplane and the support vectors used to determine the margin are portrayed accordingly.

-In the case where the samples corresponding to each class can not be linearly separated, then the previously discussed constraints may not hold.
+In the case where the samples corresponding to each class cannot be linearly separated, then the previously discussed constraints may not hold.
 This case is illustrated in Figure \ref{fig:SVM_SoftMargin}, which depicts misclassified samples and samples from each class correctly classified, but with a Euclidean distance that is less than the maximum margin distance from the hyperplane.